gmcyber/CapstoneDemo/README.md

   * Select master/docs as a source
   * Optionally select a custom domain if you own one (you will have some DNS work to do)
   * Select a Jekyll thems
+* You should now be able to go to your repo:  https://gmcyber.github.io/CapstoneDemo/